-Amanda Kole / Monday, July 31, 2017 / Categories: WireMasters News, Product News Flexible High-Temperature Coax Cable: RG142 One of our top versatile coax cables WireMasters stocks is RG142 also referred to as, M17/60-RG142.
-This product has proven to be an excellent solution for a vast range of applications, specifically in the military industry.
+Amanda Kole / Monday, July 31, 2017 / Categories: WireMasters News, Product News Flexible High-Temperature Coax Cable: RG142 One of the top versatile coax cables WireMasters stocks is RG142 also referred to as, M17/60-RG142.
+This product has proven to be an excellent solution for a vast range of applications, specifically in the military and aerospace industries.
 This week WireMasters is highlighting this product as we provide you with detailed information on why we love this cable!
 RG142 Overview RG142 is a versatile 50-ohm coaxial cable used for all transmit-and-receive purposes.
-RG142 coax cable features a solid silver-coated copper clad steel conductor, and 1000 feet weighs 43 lbs.
+RG142 coax cable features a solid silver-coated copper-clad steel conductor and weighs 43 lbs per 1000 feet.
 Primary uses for RG142 include radio frequency, telecommunications, interconnects, and signal transfer applications in systems such as GPS, medical systems, and RADAR.
 Because of its dual shielding, RG142 works very well in sensitive environments like avionics bays.
-The solid silver covered copper clad steel conductor found in RG142 allows low-frequency electrical power to travel down the middle of the wire.
+The solid silver-covered copper-clad steel conductor found in RG142 allows low-frequency electrical power to travel down the middle of the wire.
 Benefits of RG142 The MIL-C-17 specification defines the construction of RG142.
 The shielding effectiveness of RG142 is between 40 and 60 dB.
 It has a solid dielectric which provides a high rate of crush resistance, enabling it to be very effective in tactical operations and applications.
-When buying a mil-spec RG142 for example, make sure the jacket marking shows the Mil-Spec part number "M17/60-RG142 MIL-DTL-17," as well as the manufacturer's CAGE code.
+When buying a Mil-Spec RG142 for example, make sure the jacket marking shows the Mil-Spec part number "M17/60-RG142 MIL-DTL-17," as well as the manufacturer's CAGE code.
 Part Number History The military created a series of standard types of coaxial cable in the form "RG-#" or "RG-#/U." Listed in MIL-HDBK-216 and published in 1962, they date from World War II but are now obsolete.
 The RG designation stands for Radio Guide; the U designation stands for Universal.
 The current military standard is MIL-C-17.
 MIL-C-17 numbers, such as "M17/60-RG142", are given for military cables and manufacturer's catalog numbers for civilian applications.
-However, the RG-series designations were so common for generations that they are still used, although critical users should be aware that since the handbook is withdrawn, there is no standard to guarantee the electrical and physical characteristics of a cable described as "RG-# type."
+The RG-series designations were so common for generations that they are still used although, critical users should be aware that since the handbook is withdrawn, there is no standard to guarantee the electrical and physical characteristics of a cable described as "RG-# type."
 The Importance of VSWR Sweep Testing We highly recommend constructions with VSWR (Voltage Standing Wave Ratio) when selecting a 50-ohm coaxial cable.
 Manufacturing and sweep testing cables with concern for VSWR ensures a quality cable free of spikes over the frequency range.
-Precision PTFE Dielectric The PTFE dielectric used in RG142 is a high-temperature, high-performance construction which exhibits high dielectric strength and low capacitance in proportion to the cable’s dielectric constant.
+Precision PTFE Dielectric The PTFE dielectric used in RG142 is a high-temperature, high-performance construction that exhibits high dielectric strength, dielectric loss, and low capacitance in proportion to the cable’s dielectric constant.
 QPL manufacturers can manufacture PTFE dielectrics with tolerances tighter than called for within the MIL-DTL-17 specification.
 These tighter tolerances ensure the uniformity of electrical characteristics, with specific respect to impedance, attenuation, and VSWR.
-Construction Details M17 Part M17/60-RG142 Center Conductor .037” silver covered copper clad steel (SCCS) Dielectric Diameter .116” Shield Silver Plated Copper (2) Shield Diameter .160" Jacket FEP Overall Diameter .195” Bend Radius 1.0” Weight (lbs/mft) 43.0 Attenuation (dB/100 ft.)
+Construction Details M17 Part M17/60-RG142 Center Conductor .037” silver-covered copper-clad steel (SCCS) Dielectric Diameter .116” Shield Silver Plated Copper (2) Shield Diameter .171" Jacket FEP Overall Diameter .195” Bend Radius 1.0” Weight (lbs/mft) 43.0 Attenuation (dB/100 ft.)
 Impedance (ohms) 50 +/-2 Capacitance (pF/ft.)
-29.4 Max Voltage 1900 100 MHz Typical/Maximum 3.8 / 4.4 400 MHz Typical/Maximum 8.1 / 9.3 1 GHz Typical/Maximum 13.7 / 15.3 Previous Article Wyre Tek Receives Additional QPL Status Next Article WireMasters Achieves Superior Supplier Award Print 352 Rate this article: No rating Tags: mil-spec QPL WireMasters aerospace DEFENSE coaxial cable cable Wire Military RG142 M17/60-RG142 Coax impedance PTFE military specification jacket High-temp stock 50-ohm silver-coated copper steel radio frequency GPS telecommunications signal transfer bandwidth dual shielding avionic electrical radio guide RG MIL-HDBK-216 military cables VSWR high-performance dielectric strength low capacitance manufacture Mil-DTL-17 attenuation weight radius diameter voltage capacitance foot Please login or register to post comments.
+29.3 Max Voltage 1400 100 MHz Typical/Maximum 3.8 / 4.4 400 MHz Typical/Maximum 8.1 / 9.3 1 GHz Typical/Maximum 13.7 / 15.3 Previous Article Wyre Tek Receives Additional QPL Status Next Article WireMasters Achieves Superior Supplier Award Print 22414 Rate this article: 3.6 Tags: mil-spec QPL WireMasters aerospace DEFENSE coaxial cable cable Wire Military RG142 M17/60-RG142 Coax impedance PTFE military specification jacket High-temp stock 50-ohm silver-coated copper steel radio frequency GPS telecommunications signal transfer bandwidth dual shielding avionic electrical radio guide RG MIL-HDBK-216 military cables VSWR high-performance dielectric strength low capacitance manufacture Mil-DTL-17 attenuation weight radius diameter voltage capacitance foot Please login or register to post comments.